-It’s so easy to do, especially when you’re just starting out because you want to believe so badly that there is “one right way” that will produce intelligent, caring people.
+It’s so easy to do, especially when you’re just starting out because you want to believe so badly that there is “one right way” to produce intelligent, caring people.
 You want to follow the steps, check the boxes and be guaranteed fabulous results.

 Over the years and in meeting various homeschooling families of all methods, I now believe “method” has minimal bearing on the results.

-There are wonderful kids who are homeschooled classically, just as well as unschooled.
+There are wonderful kids who were homeschooled classically, just as well as unschooled.

 There are also kids who struggle, just as many do in school.